martintomov/cookbook/README.md

 # cookbook 👨🏻‍🍳

-This repository aims to provide a comprehensive collection of notebooks, implemented research papers and resources for anyone interested in machine learning and deep learning.
-It serves as a learning platform as well as a reference point for advanced topics in the field.
+Collection of notebooks, implemented research papers and resources for anyone interested in machine learning and deep learning.
 Educational purposes only.

 ## Quick Start